dotnet/dotnet-monitor/documentation/configuration.md

 A trigger that has its condition satisfied when the value of a counter falls above, below, or between the described threshold values for a duration of time.

+See [Well-known Counters in .NET](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/available-counters) for a list of known available counters.
+Custom counters from custom event sources are supported as well.

 ##### Properties

 | Name | Type | Required | Description | Default Value | Min Value | Max Value |